-Mark Cuban, the owner of the basket team, Dallas Mavericks, has revealed what could push the price of Dogecoin (DOGE) to $1.
+Mark Cuban, the owner of the basketball team, Dallas Mavericks, has revealed what could push the price of Dogecoin (DOGE) to $1.

 In a viral tweet on 6th March 2021, the billionaire investor suggested that an increase in the daily use of DOGE could initiate another notable price trend.
 He also revealed that Dallas Mavericks have effected over 20,000 transactions of the digital token, making it the largest Dogecoin merchant in the world.